 You will find a lot more “misses” in weightlifting.
-This is because if the path is not perfect, or if the three joints used are not opened up correctly and in the right sequence, the lift is likely to fail.
-There is not enough time usually to correct a lift that has been positioned badly.
+This is because if the path is imperfect or the three joints used are not opened up correctly and in the right sequence, the lift is likely to fail.
+There is not enough time to correct a lift that has been positioned badly.

-Powerlifting, on the other hand, is more of a competition of grit.
+On the other hand, powerlifting is more of a competition of grit.
 The lifts are reasonably simple, requiring less execution and positioning.
 A badly positioned lift in powerlifting can usually be corrected quickly.
-The only time “lifts” are failed in powerlifting usually is when a competitor runs out of steam while grinding to get the weight up.
+The only time "lifts" fail in powerlifting is when a competitor runs out of steam while grinding to get the weight up.

 Types of Muscles Used

 Most people understand that weightlifting requires the use of fast-twitch muscle fibers during their lifts.
-This leads many to intuitively believe that powerlifting must use slow-twitch muscle fibers.
+This leads many to believe that powerlifting must use slow-twitch muscle fibers intuitively.
 Would it make sense, right?

 Not necessarily.
-Powerlifters also primarily use fast-twitch muscle fibers too.
+Powerlifters also primarily use fast-twitch muscle fibers.

 The main difference lies in the actual muscles used.
-Powerlifters will primarily focus on their compound muscles, often choosing one to really specialize in.
+Powerlifters primarily focus on their compound muscles, often choosing one to specialize in.

 Although powerlifters have to be strong in all three lifts to compete in certain events, they will usually be much better at one.